xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

     return "Length is odd";
 ```

-And there is a requirement for exception handling too, all errors in the complex operation are to be captured and returned.
+There is also a requirement that any exceptions in the "complex operation" will be handled in a suitable way.

 This is actually something I have had to implement at work in a number of cases.
 I want to try an operation, then depending on the outcome handle it in the most appropriate way.